 - Fee for Orientation: $500

 During orientation week, the cost of breakfast and lunch is covered, as well as supplementary resources.
 This cost applies solely to on-site orientations.
 This cost is waived if the COVID-19 epidemic needs an online virtual orientation.
-Updates can be found in the orientation information.
+You can find updates in the orientation information.

 - $500 – $1000 for Orientation Travel and Lodging: This will vary based on how you get to orientation and where you stay.
-Interns are advised to share a hotel room to save money on lodging costs.
-You will not be charged if the COVID-19 epidemic demands an online virtual orientation.
+Interns can share a hotel room to save money on lodging costs.
+You will not pay any charges if the COVID-19 epidemic demands an online virtual orientation.
 Updates can be found in the orientation information.

 - The average cost of a criminal background check is $25 to $75.
 This is determined by the state or states in which the person lived, as well as the number of addresses and names.
 It can cost up to $300.
 Further background checks may be required for supervised practice sites.

 - The cost of a drug test ranges from $10 to $250.
 The price varies based on the type of health insurance you have.

 - $50-$250 for lab coats or scrubs, as well as personal protective equipment (PPE).
 This cost varies based on the needs of each facility.

 - Textbooks and other materials $200-$300